 Yes, you can season a smoker with olive oil.
 Olive oil consists of good flavors and quality.
 Most people think that canola, sunflower seed, and grapeseed oils are best for seasoning a smoker.

-If you scrub off the layer that resulted from the first time seasoning, you need to go through the seasoning process again.
-Re-seasoning can also remove any particular flavor resulted from smoking a specific type of meat.
+If you scrub off the layer that resulted from the first-time seasoning, you need to go through the seasoning process again.
+Re-seasoning can also remove any particular flavor resulting from smoking a specific type of meat.

-- Is it necessary to wash the inner before Seasoning?
+Is it necessary to wash the inside before seasoning?

 Washing the inner removes any dust or oil remaining inside.
 A lot of people prefer to skip this step because they don’t think it’s necessary.
 I personally recommend you do that because it provides you with the best results.